return42/sphkerneldoc/doc/linux_src_doc/security/integrity/evm/evm_main_c.rst

 For now, update the HMAC stored in 'security.evm' to reflect UID/GID changes.

-This function is called from :c:func:`notify_change`, which expects the caller to lock the inode's i_mutex.
+This function is called from \ :c:func:`notify_change`\ , which expects the caller to lock the inode's i_mutex.

+..
+This file was automatic generated / don't edit.